 That said, this whole process of reducing waste should be something to enjoy.
 Don’t be too hard on yourself, as these are exceptional times we are in right now and it’s not the time for perfectionism.

 You might be experiencing a lot of stress, grief, and worry during this time.
 Or this quiet time might be giving you time to pause and contemplate things.
-Possibly create new habits and implement new ideas.
+Possibly create new habits, implement new ideas or even find a new job.

 However you’re coping during these extraordinary times, know that you’re not alone.
 Talk to friends and family, stay active, and most of all, stay safe.
 And remember – it will all be over very soon 🙂